johannesmu/learning-firebase/README.md

 You can download the completed app in "read-write-data" folder.
 So far, it is able to:
 - Sign up a user via email and password
 - Sign in a user via email and password
-- Read tasks the user has in the database
+- Read tasks the user has set in the database
 - Write new tasks to the database
 - Render tasks from the database using an HTML <template> tag.
+Make sure to read the sections below.

 ## Download
 You can download the completed app [here](https://github.com/johannesmu/learning-firebase/archive/prealphaV0.3.zip).
 To be able to see the data structure, you need to: